 - Confirmation of the date of death value of the Jersey assets in the form of a copy of a letter or statement from the asset holder.

 - Identification documents for the executors/administrators that are named on the British Grant.
-We will require a copy of their passport or driving licence and proof of their current residential address and these documents should be properly certified as true copies.
+We will require a copy of their passport or driving licence and proof of their current residential address, dated within 3 months, and these documents should be properly certified as true copies.
 Do contact us for our certification guide if you need more information in this respect.

 Once the above documents have been received by Ogier, we will need to draft an Oath to send to the executors/administrators to sign and this must be done in the presence of a suitably qualified witness such as a solicitor or barrister.
 The signed Oath should then be returned to Ogier to enable us to make the application for the Jersey Grant.
 The Jersey Grant is usually issued within 3-5 working days of the application having being made to the Jersey Registrar.